liferay-labs-br/backend-onboarding/src/pages/documentation/mvc-portlet/index.md

 ## MVC Portlet

 Web applications are often developed following the Model View Controller (MVC) pattern.
 But Liferay has developed a different implementation for the MVC model.
-The Liferay MVC portlet framework is light, it hides part of the complexity of portlets, and it makes the most common operations easier..
+The Liferay MVC portlet framework is light, it hides part of the complexity of portlets, and it makes the most common operations easier.

 In MVC pattern, there are three layers:
 - **Model:** The model layer holds the application data and logic for manipulating it.